Dear Priya,

 Please don't get rattled when people point out that HR differs from sector to sector or some specialized skill is required for a particular sector.

-While there is some truth in it, to some extent, especially when we think of HR interventions, employee engagement, HRIS, incentive and compensation management etc etc.; at the basic level all are same.
+While there is some truth in it, to some extent, especially when we think of HR interventions, employee engagement, HRIS, incentive and compensation management, etc.; at the basic level, all are the same.

-HRM is basically management of employees and all employees in any sector are humans :) What distinguishes them are their educational and skills level, their aspirations and expectations at economic level, what would make for a motivated and engaged employee etc. etc.
+HRM is basically the management of employees, and all employees in any sector are humans :) What distinguishes them are their educational and skills level, their aspirations and expectations at an economic level, what would make for a motivated and engaged employee, etc.

 And yes, there are specific Acts and rules for certain sectors.

-However, at the very basic level; when you intend to set up an HR deptt., the assignment essentially remains the same, irrespective of which sector you are in.
-The sectoral differences and their specialities will kick in later in the organizational HR life cycle.
+However, at the very basic level, when you intend to set up an HR dept., the assignment essentially remains the same, irrespective of which sector you are in.
+The sectoral differences and their specialties will kick in later in the organizational HR life cycle.

-Since you already have the experience of setting up an HR deptt. albeit in a different sector; you are well advised to leverage on your acquired experience.
+Since you already have the experience of setting up an HR dept., albeit in a different sector, you are well advised to leverage your acquired experience.

-In case you still find yourself in trouble, please revert back.
-Please do not expect anyone to do it for you; or look for a ready-made packaged solution.
+If you still find yourself in trouble, please revert back.
+Please do not expect anyone to do it for you or look for a ready-made packaged solution.
 All organizations are different and unique, just like human beings.
-Moreover, this is not a one-shot job, but a continuous process. you will have to keep redrafting, revising and refining it till it serves the purpose of your company; rather than just simply look good on paper.
+Moreover, this is not a one-shot job but a continuous process.
+You will have to keep redrafting, revising, and refining it till it serves the purpose of your company, rather than just simply look good on paper.

-You will need others in different departments, to collaborate with you.
-There will be several bottle-necks and minor hiccups as you proceed through un-charted water.
-Wishing you all the best in your journey.
+You will need others in different departments to collaborate with you.
+There will be several bottlenecks and minor hiccups as you proceed through uncharted waters.
+Wishing you all the best on your journey.

 Warm regards.